 Marumiya’s Classic Sukiyaki Furikake Rice Seasoning

-A wide variety of condiments for rice are available at supermarkets in Japan as plain white rice is the staple food of the Japanese.
+A wide variety of condiments for rice are available at supermarkets in Japan, as white rice is the staple of the Japanese diet.

-As a result, the product brought back memories of my childhood and made me want to try and eat it for the first time in a while, so I grabbed it.
+The product brought back memories of my childhood and made me want to try and eat it for the first time in a while.

 Marumiya Sukiyaki Furikake

-As you may already know, “Furikake (ふりかけ)” is a traditional Japanese condiment for rice consisting of dry mini flakes made from various food materials, such as meat, seafood, eggs, seaweed, and sesame seeds.
+As you know, “Furikake (ふりかけ)” is a traditional Japanese condiment for rice consisting of dry mini flakes or granules made from ingredients such as meat, seafood, eggs, seaweed, and sesame seeds.

-This Furikake has a “Sukiyaki (すきやき: Japanese beef hot pot)” flavor, so these flakes actually include beef and as a whole have a sweet soy sauce flavor which kind of reminds eaters of the Sukiyaki beef pot.
-Yes, it tastes great as ever!
+This Furikake has a “Sukiyaki (すきやき: Japanese beef hot pot)” flavor, so these flakes contain beef and as a whole have a sweet soy sauce flavor.

-As I mentioned above, Furikake is usually sprinkled over hot steamed plain rice, and as a matter of fact, this is the most common usage of Furikake, but sometimes the dry flakes are used to add some flavor to noodles, vegetables, or bread.
+Furikake is usually sprinkled over a warm bowl of white rice, but sometimes these dry flakes are used to add some flavor to noodles, vegetables, or bread.

 Toast Recipe using Marumiya Sukiyaki Furikake

 As an example of that usage, there is a toast recipe on the back of the package.

 For those who are interested, here is the English translation of that recipe.
 By following the directions below, you can enjoy Cheese Burger-like toast!